Team Fusion Simulations Steam Patch v4.312

 An optimum system would use a Core I7 Quad core 4.0 Ghz, a GTX 980 6Gb (or higher such as the 1060 upwards), and 16Gb DDR3 RAM.
 CLOD cannot use more than 4 cores.

-Unfortunately due to issues with the AMD cards, some experience land texture tiles being visible so for CloD Team Fusion recommend Nvidia cards.
+Unfortunately due to issues with the AMD cards some experience land texture tiles being visible and other graphical anomalies, so for CloD Team Fusion recommend Nvidia cards.

 Joining an Online Server: